SnappyCommerce/PublicDocs/botbuilder/Context.md

 | date | A timestamp of when the order was placed | String |

 ### Providers
 Contains information about the providers for the bot's different functions.
-Each item is an array containing all of the active providers for said item. eg.: If the store has two order status providers, Andreani and VTEX, then $snappylabs.providers.orderStatus will be `["Andreani","VTEX"]`.
+Each item is an array containing all of the active providers for said item. e.g.: If the store has two order status providers, Andreani and VTEX, then $snappylabs.providers.orderStatus will be `["Andreani","VTEX"]`.
 If it has none, then it will be `[]`

 These are the possible items a store might have providers for:
 - getContact